How Much Does a Commercial Fire Sprinkler System Cost?

 - Water supply requirements

-- Occupancy hazard classifications (Light, Ordinary Group 1, Ordinary Group 2, Extra Hazard Group 1, Extra Hazard Group 2)
+- Occupancy hazard classifications (Light through Extra Hazard Group 2)

-Your building’s hazard classification directly affects the number of sprinkler heads required and the water supply needed, both of which impact installation cost.
+Your hazard classification drives the number of heads and the water supply required β both major cost factors.

-NFPA 25 governs ongoing maintenance after installation.
-It establishes minimum inspection and testing frequencies.
-This standard is enforced by local fire departments and your insurance carrier.
-Falling behind on NFPA 25 compliance is one of the fastest ways to lose your insurance discount and expose yourself to fines and liability.
+Governs ongoing maintenance and sets minimum inspection and testing frequencies, enforced by local fire departments and your insurer.
+Falling behind is the fastest way to lose your insurance discount and invite fines and liability.

 NFPA 72: National Fire Alarm and Signaling Code